elastic/apm-pipeline-library/vars/README.md

 * shouldNotify: boolean value to decide to send or not the email notifications, by default it send emails on Failed builds that are not pull request.
 * rebuild: Whether to rebuild the pipeline in case of any environmental issues.
 Default true
+* downstreamJobs: The map of downstream jobs that were launched within the upstream pipeline.
+Default empty.

 ## opbeansPipeline
 Opbeans Pipeline